Matroid 3-connectivity and branch width: Finding elements to remove

-\begin{proof} Let $M, N, \tangle, X, f$ be as stated.
-If $X$ contains a fan of length 4 or more then the result follows from Lemma \ref{lem:endoffan}.
+\begin{proof} First observe that, if $F \subseteq X$ is a fan, and $F'$ is a fan properly containing $F$, then $F' \subseteq X$, by Lemma \ref{lem:crosstangle}.
+If $X$ contains a fan of length 4 or more, then the result follows from Lemma \ref{lem:endoffan}.
 Therefore we can assume that $X$ contains no fans of length at least 4.